• Skip to primary navigation

 How do you make a protein shake without protein powder?

 Making a protein shake at home without using protein powder is rather simple.
-You'll notice that I've been careful in selecting protein sources that are vegan and complement one another to create the best protein smoothie.
+You’ll notice that I’ve been careful in selecting protein sources that are vegan and complement one another to create the best protein shake for muscle building.

 graphic showing ingredients needed to make homemade protein shake with accompanying labels